imsushant12/AWS-Notes/16_AWS_IAM_Roles-and-Policies.md

-# IAM - Roles, Policies, and Identity Providers
+# AWS - IAM Roles, Policies, and Identity Providers

 - IAM is the AWS service which handles the authorization and authentication
 - For ensuring secure and controlled access, IAM has: